epics-modules/asyn/docs/source/asynDriver.rst

 - priority

   - An integer specifying the priority of the portThread.
-A value of 0 will result in a defalt value being assigned
+A value of 0 will result in a default value being assigned
 - noAutoConnect

   - Zero or missing indicates that portThread should automatically connect.